Website icon Xpert.Digital

 What’s this about page speed?

-I actually once had a case where I had to have a discussion with a customer's IT department who said that Google Page Speed doesn't have much importance for Google rankings.
-It was “great” to dare to claim that we knew more than Google itself.
-Actually, I just wanted IT to take measures to speed up the website a little, because it was laming very badly (from the English lame = lame).
-What should you say to that?
-Any diplomacy and indirect help is difficult if you block things so head-on.
+I actually had a case that I had to have a discussion with the IT of a customer who thought that Google Page Speed is of no importance for Google ranking.
+It was “great” to ground, you knew more than Google myself.
+Actually, I just wanted the IT to take measures to accelerate the website a bit because it is very busy (from the English Lame = Lahm).
+What should you say about it?
+Every diplomacy and indirect help is difficult if you block so frontally.

 As early as 2010, Google used page speed as a signal for Google ranking in search results.
 In 2018, Google expanded this ranking factor to include mobile searches.